us4useu/arrus/docs/content/api.matlab.rst

 .. caution::

-    We will do our best to maintain backward compatibility, but please note that ARRUS is under development and its API may be modified in the future.
+    We will do our best to maintain backward compatibility but please note that ARRUS is currently under development and its API may be modified in the future.

 .. _arrus-Us4R:

-Handle to Us4R System
+Handle to the Us4R System
 =====================

 .. mat:autoclass:: arrus.Us4R